 All functions on the dashboard are available in either orientation.
-Privileged users are able to change the ordering of Dashboard Widgets (see ThingsBoard documentation for more information).
+Privileged users can change the ordering of Dashboard Widgets (see ThingsBoard documentation for more information).

 The main components are the Manual Pump Control switch, the Automated Pump Control toggle, and their respective configuration options.
-(Custom timer, Estimated Fill Timer, etc) All UI operations will be detailed later in this document.
+(Custom timer, Estimated Fill Timer, etc.) All UI operations will be detailed later in this document.

 Other sections include Alarms, a current depth gauge, and a log of events.